TABLE OF CONTENTS

 At-home tests adapt this process by allowing individuals to collect their own nasal swab or saliva samples.
 Individuals then mail their specimens to labs for testing, typically using a provided, pre-paid shipping label.
 Depending on the company, results are available within a few days via app, email, or phone.

 At-home testing allows more people to get tested, while decreasing exposure for healthcare workers and patients.
-While people are being encouraged or required to stay home and maintain social distancing, getting tested for the coronavirus without leaving one’s house is ideal.
+With people being encouraged or required to stay home and maintain social distancing, getting tested for the coronavirus without leaving home is ideal.